paul-ollis/vim-vpe/docs/guide/api/api.vpe.rst

         .. py:method:: vpe.Buffer.find_best_active_window(all_tabpages=False) -> Optional[ForwardRef('Window')]

-            Find tehe best choice for a window where this buffer is active.
+            Find the best choice for a window where this buffer is active.

             This returns the first entry found by `find_active_windows`.